Vaishnavi-kolhe-12/Scooply/README.md

 ---

-🖥️ How to Run This Project (Step-by-Step)
+🖥️ How to Run This Project (Step-by-Step):

   Open VS Code or any code editor of your choice.